Disney unboxes the Force to drive buzz for 'Star Wars' toys

 Unboxing on YouTube goes beyond toys, with viewers drawn to YouTubers showing off their 'hauls' in beauty, fashion and technology.
 Some unboxers can earn millions of dollars from ads that run ahead of their videos or in some cases from manufacturers who pay them to feature their products.

-For the newest line of "Star Wars" toys that will include lightsabers, spaceships and characters from the upcoming "Force Awakens" film, Disney recruited stars from Maker Studios, which it acquired last year.
+For the newest line of "Star Wars" toys that will include lightsabres, spaceships and characters from the upcoming "Force Awakens" film, Disney recruited stars from Maker Studios, which it acquired last year.

 "Most of these creators started off as fans, and that's the draw, it's fans making content for other fans," said Chris Williams, chief audience officer at Maker Studios.